 - Adding business value and a competitive advantage.

-In the presence of effective compliance training, the employees get familiar with the operating procedures and philosophies of the organization.
+In the presence of effective training, the employees get familiar with the operating procedures and philosophies of the organization.
 They learn about the ethical and legal issues that are required and go along with their job requirements.

-Compliance Training is the Priority
+Compliance Training is a Priority

 Some of the most commonly addressed topics of compliance training include:

-- Legal regulations such as disability act
+- Legal regulations such as the disability act

 - Workplace violence